 If you’re things still have life left in them, the zero waste way is to use them up before transitioning to zero waste options.Erin Tannehill, The Tannehill Homestead

 Many people, including myself, are guilty of swapping things because they are trendy zero-waste things that we want.
 However, to truly be zero waste or sustainable, you need to use the things you already have until their usefulness has run its course.

 With that being said, for the things that definitely need to be swapped for zero-waste options, let’s dive into the zero-waste bathroom swaps you can make!

 Soap bars in lieu of liquid soap are one of the easiest swaps you can start with, which is why it is first on the list.

 You’ve got a few options with soap bars.

 You can opt for the regular soap bar, soap ends, or soap mash bars.

-Each are great options, but the soap ends and soap mash bars take it a little further to ensure that nothing goes to waste for the soap maker.
+These are great options, but the soap ends, and soap mash bars take it a little further to ensure that nothing goes to waste for the soap maker.

 2 // Shampoo + Conditioner Bars